 We are expanding our portfolio of training materials, quickly.
 One of the things we launched to help training partners to adopt new products is the Early Adopter Program.
 It’s designed to help our partners understand the content, the value it provides to customers and be able to be ready / feel comfortable in adopting it.
 The result is that our partners are able to represent the content and then to deliver it.
 We offer the following as part of the Early Adopter Program, note that it’s a free program to help keep our partners’ margins healthy:

 As already mentioned, the adoption of digital delivery can reduce cost and the cost of printing and shipping is removed.
 The eBook can be downloaded and printed by the students.
 Students also receive updates to the course materials.

 Another way to increase profits is to affiliate through ITpreneurs.

 We make it easy for partners to work with any of these organizations below.
-Where we become a front end and taking away hassle of reporting, audits, administration, accreditation and fees.
-Partners can jump on new programs quickly, by becoming an affiliate though ITpreneurs.
+Where we become a front end and taking away the hassle of reporting, audits, administration, accreditation, and fees.
+Partners can jump on new programs quickly, by becoming an affiliate through ITpreneurs.

 Need More Inspiration?

 Curious about more possibilities for 2016?
-Download a white paper which lists 10 key questions any training business should answer.
+Download a white paper that lists 10 key questions any training business should answer.
 Alternatively, review the presentation below.